Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Introduction

-The propeller regime has also been studied in \textit{axisymmetric} simulations \citep{UstyugovaEtAl2006,RomanovaEtAl2005,RomanovaEtAl2009,LiiEtAl2014}.
-These simulations have shown that the disc-magnetosphere interaction is a strongly non-stationary process, where the inner disc oscillates, most of the matter is ejected into the outflows from the disc-magnetosphere boundary, while a smaller amount of matter accretes onto the star.
+The propeller regime has also been studied in axisymmetric simulations \citep{UstyugovaEtAl2006,RomanovaEtAl2005,RomanovaEtAl2009,RomanovaEtAl2018,LiiEtAl2014}.
+These simulations have shown that the disc-magnetosphere interaction is a strongly non-stationary process, where the inner disc oscillates and most of the matter is ejected into the outflows from the disc-magnetosphere boundary, while a smaller amount of matter accretes onto the star.
 The WD spins down due to the outflow of angular momentum into the matter- and magnetically-dominated winds.
 This model can potentially explain the different observational properties of CV AE Aqr.
-In particular, the model provides: (1) The rate of stellar spin-down; (2) The values of matter fluxes onto the star and into the wind; (3) The velocity distribution in the propeller-driven wind; (4) Temporal variation of different fluxes.
-The goal of this paper is to check whether the model can explain the observational properties of AE Aqr.
+In this paper, we have developed a propeller model of a star with parameters corresponding to those of AE Aqr, calculated the properties of the modelled star and compared them with the observed properties of AE Aqr.

 In Sec. \ref{sec:model}, we describe our model of AE Aqr.
 In Sec. \ref{sec:comparisons-observations}, we compare our model with the observations.
 In Sec. \ref{sec:conclusions}, we summarize our results.
 In Appendix \ref{app:numerical-model}, we provide the details of our numerical model.